SceneComplete: Open-World 3D Scene Completion in Cluttered Real World Environments for Robot Manipulation: Experiments

 \textbf{Dataset}: We use the GraspNet-1B dataset~\cite{graspnet-1b} for our evaluation.
 This dataset is particularly suitable for our setting, due to its large collection of 190 cluttered tabletop scenes, featuring 88 unique objects in various configurations.
 It includes ground-truth 3D object models and poses for each scene, as well as real RGB-D images.

-\textbf{Baseline}: Our primary baseline for comparison is OctMAE~\cite{iwase2024octmae}.
-OctMAE is a single-view scene reconstruction method that combines octree-based representation with a 3D Masked AutoEncoder (MAE).
-OctMAE expects a single-view RGB-D image along with a corresponding foreground mask as input and outputs an occupancy map of the reconstructed scene.
-For our experiments, we provide OctMAE with the ground-truth segmentation mask We also report numbers against the partial point cloud (PartialDecomp).
+\textbf{Baseline}: Our primary baselines for comparison are OctMAE~\cite{iwase2024octmae} and ZeroGrasp~\cite{iwase2025zerograsp}.
+OctMAE performs reconstruction by combining octree-based representation with a 3D Masked AutoEncoder (MAE).
+ZeroGrasp performs simultaneous 3D reconstruction and 6D grasp pose prediction using an octree-based CVAE.
+Both methods expect a single-view RGB-D image along with a corresponding foreground mask as input, and output the reconstructed scene.
+For our experiments, we provide OctMAE and ZeroGrasp with the ground-truth segmentation masks.
+We also report numbers against the partial point cloud (PartialDecomp).

 \textbf{Metrics}: To measure 3D reconstruction quality and fidelity, we report well-known 3D metrics such as \textit{Chamfer distance (CD)} and \textit{Earth Mover's distance-maximum mean discrepancy (MMD-EMD)} metric, similar to existing works~\cite{iwase2024octmae, scarp, shu20193dtreegan}.
 Both CD and MMD-EMD metrics expect pointclouds as input.
 For \coolname{}, we sample points uniformly from the reconstructed object meshes.
 Since OctMAE predicts occupancy values, we use the reconstructed point cloud produced by its occupancy values, normal vectors, and SDF.
 We also report the \textit{Mesh Intersection-over-Union (MIoU)} metric, which is based on comparing the ground-truth meshes with the reconstructed meshes.
 Specifically, let $U^*$ be the union of volumes enclosed by the ground truth object meshes, and let $\widehat{U}$ be the union of the volumes enclosed by the meshes produced by a reconstruction algorithm.
 Then the intersection-over-union metric between the meshes is